Yasi92/Home-Care-Services-Lilien/README.md

 ![Application Form](Readme-assets/img/job-form.png)
 * #### Application form
  * The application form allows users to fill out the form and send their message via email.
- * Once the submit button is clicked, a modal opens into the viewport saying that the company will respond to their message in 4 working days.
-This is to prevent the user from confusion with hesitating whether the form has been sent.
+ * Once the submit button is clicked, an alert appears on top of the form saying that the company will respond to their message in 4 working days.
+ * This is to prevent the user from confusion with hesitating whether the form has been sent.
  * After submitting the form, all the fields will be reset.